Act Like a Radiologist: Radiology Report Generation across Anatomical Regions: Experiments and Results

-We compare our S4M with the recent best radiology report generation methods, including R2Gen~\cite{chen2020generating}, R2GenCMN~\cite{chen2022cross}, MSAT~\cite{wang2022medical}, DCL~\cite{li2023dynamic} and METransformer~\cite{wang2023metransformer}.
-In addition, we also consider a widely used natural image captioning method (\ie, Transformer~\cite{vaswani2017attention}) as another baseline.
-To begin with, we individually optimize our model and each baseline in a separate training setting.
-For a fair comparison, we adopt the training batch size (bs) of 16, which is a commonly used setting in the report generation task\footnote{We also experiment with increasing the batch size of the baselines to improve their performance, but we observe that it only results in performance comparable to $\text{bs}=16$.}.
-In Table~\ref{tab:sota}, we can observe that compared with the specialized baselines, our S4M achieves superior results in terms of average BLEU4 (B4) and CIDEr scores, with values of 0.103 and 0.269, respectively.
-This indicates that the two proposed branches have a beneficial effect even in the specialized setting.
+We compare X-RGen with the existing report generation methods, including R2Gen~\cite{chen2020generating}, R2GenCMN~\cite{chen2022cross}, MSAT~\cite{wang2022medical}, DCL~\cite{li2023dynamic} and METransformer~\cite{wang2023metransformer}.
+Besides, we consider a widely used natural image captioning method (\ie, Transformer~\cite{vaswani2017attention}) as another baseline.
+First, we individually optimise our model and each baseline in a specialised training setting.
+For a fair comparison, we adopt the batch size (bs) of 16, which is a commonly used setting in the report generation task\footnote{We also experiment with increasing the batch size of the baselines to improve their performance, but it only results in performance comparable to $\text{bs}=16$.}.
+In Table~\ref{tab:iu_nlg_ce}, compared with specialised baselines, our X-RGen achieves superior results in both NLG (average B4 and CIDEr) and clinical efficacy metrics (average F1 and recall scores).
+This indicates that the radiologist-minded framework benefits even in the specialised setting.

-\paragraph{Generalist baselines}
+\subsubsection{Generalist Baselines}

-To further analyze the performance of S4M, we adapt specialized models into the joint training setting due to the lack of existing generalist baselines.
-Here, we use all the training data on different subsets for optimization.
+To further analyse the performance of X-RGen, we adapt specialised models into the joint training setting due to the lack of existing generalist baselines.
+Here, we use all the training data on different subsets for optimisation.
 To mitigate the impact of different architectures, we select R2Gen~\cite{chen2020generating} as the baseline.
-The main difference between R2Gen and our base model lies in the text decoder, where R2Gen incorporates an additional Relational Memory (RM) module while our model does not include this component.
+The main difference between R2Gen and our base model lies in the text decoder, where R2Gen has an additional Relational Memory (RM) module while our model does not include it.
 For a fair comparison, we adjust the batch size (bs) to match our setting.
 Specifically, we increase it from 16 to 96 and 192, which aligns with our own configuration, thereby mitigating the potential performance improvement attributed solely to the larger batch size.